It turns out that this song also requires a warning label, namely, it is not a cry for help.

 at the end of the day.

-it’s just a rough patch
+It’s just a rough patch.

 I swallow my probs